 How to travel

-We drove to the Motomura area exhibiting Art House Project, 6 houses art works.
+We drove to the Honmura area exhibiting Art House Project, 6 houses art works.
 The map said it takes 30 mins on foot from the Miyanoura Area to the Honmura area.
 However, I didn’t think it was the best way.
 Some tourists painfully walked this route and had to contend with up-and-down hills while carrying big packs.
 Naoshima’s climate is similar to a Mediterranean climate with strong sunlight and drying air.
-During our 2 day stay in April, we got sunburned and water and tea had sold out of some vending machines in town.
+During our 2 day stay in April, we got sunburned.
+Water and tea had sold out of some vending machines in town.
 Sunshades and sunscreen are needed in Naoshima.

 Where to stay